10 Ways To Be More Productive When Working For Yourself

 4. Review the list at the end of every day and cross out as you accomplish.

-As you create a new weekly to-do list and bring forward unfinished tasks from the previous week, you’ll know what needs attention the most, what can wait, and also what’s unlikely to achieve.
+As you create a new weekly to-do list and bring forward unfinished tasks from the previous week, you’ll know what needs attention the most, what can wait, and also what’s unlikely to be achieved.
 You’ll see a bigger picture as you rewrite your list weekly.
 But don’t overcommit yourself to the list.
-List making is not something you should be obsessed with and it certainly shouldn’t cause stress and anxiety.
+List-making is not something you should be obsessed with and it certainly shouldn’t cause stress and anxiety.

 #3 Reflect On Your Progress Daily & Weekly